base4nfdi/pid4nfdi/content/authors/irina/_index.md

   - Principal Investigators
 ---

 Irina works at the German National Library of Science and Technology (TIB) and is a principal investigator of PID4NFDI.
+Check [Irina's ORCID record](https://orcid.org/0000-0001-9190-8628) for more information.